Goldenbwuoy/LRR/README.md

 ## Hui's steps

-I spent about two hours on installing LRR to a bare, remote Ubuntu server (Ubuntu 20.04 LTS).
+I spent about two hours installing LRR to a bare, remote Ubuntu server (Ubuntu 20.04 LTS).

 LRR needs Apache and MySQL to run.
 I followed [How To Install Linux, Apache, MySQL, PHP (LAMP) stack on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04) to set up these server applications.

 LRR uses a database called `lrr`.
-I need to export existing `lrr` to a plain text file (including many sql commands) and import that text file to the newly created `lrr` database on the new server.
+I need to export the existing `lrr` to a plain text file (including many sql commands) and import that text file to the newly created `lrr` database on the new server.
 The command for exporting the database is `mysqldump -u mnc -p lrr > lrr_database_dump.txt`.
 The command for importing is `mysql -u mnc -p lrr < lrr_database_dump.txt`.
 Read [How to Import and Export MySQL Databases in Linux](https://phoenixnap.com/kb/import-and-export-mysql-database) for more detail.